 - No Business Plan Survives First Contact with Customers

 - Startup Metrics are Different from Existing Companies

 - Agree on Market Type – It Changes Everything

 - Fast, Fearless Decision-Making, Cycle Time, Speed and Tempo

 - If it’s not About Passion, You’re Dead the Day You Opened your Doors

 - Startup Titles and Functions Are Very Different from a Company’s

 - Preserve Cash While Searching.
 After It’s Found, Spend

 - Startups Demand Comfort with Chaos and Uncertainty

-From then on the Manifesto became the starting point for The Lean Startup Movement:
+The lean startup Manifesto would become the starting point for the evolution of The Lean Startup Movement.